-Our bylaws provide that our directors and officers will be indemnified by us to the fullest extent authorized by Delaware law.
+Our amended and restated certificate of incorporation provides that our directors and officers will be indemnified by us to the fullest extent authorized by Delaware law.

 These provisions may discourage stockholders from bringing a lawsuit against our directors for breach of their fiduciary duty.
 These provisions also may have the effect of reducing the likelihood of derivative litigation against directors and officers, even though such an action, if successful, might otherwise benefit us and our stockholders.
 Furthermore, a stockholder's investment may be adversely affected to the extent we pay the costs of settlement and damage awards against directors and officers pursuant to these indemnification provisions.
 We believe that these provisions and insurance are necessary to attract and retain talented and experienced directors and officers.
-In addition, in connection with the Direct Listing, we entered into separate indemnification agreements with each of our directors and executive officers.
+In addition, we entered into separate indemnification agreements with each of our directors and executive officers.